fasihu1996/journal/README.md

 After cloning the repository, perform the following actions:

-1. `npm install` to install dependencies
-2. `npx drizzle-kit generate` to create the database models
-3. `npx drizzle-kit migrate` to perform the migrations and create the tables
+1. `npm run dev:first` this is a custom script, which will install all requirements, create the database migration file, perform the migrations to create the tables in the database and run the dev server.
+This is only required for the very first execution after cloning.
-4. `npm run dev` to start the local development server
+2. Subsequent runs can simply use `npm run dev` instead.

 ## Implemented features